qouteall/immptl/docs/wiki/Old-API.md

 # API for Other Mods (old version)

 These are the documentation for the APIs in older versions.
 Supporting old versions is in low priority.
-It's recommended to use the latest version of ImmPtl and q_misc_util.
+It's recommended to use the latest version of iPortal and q_misc_util.

 Code is in yarn mapping.